TOGAS

 Blood testing can be daunting experience for some people.
 If this is you, you are not alone.
 To ensure you have a positive experience we will have a team of skilled blood takers on hand who will use small needles and take the least amount of blood required to complete the test (1 vial).
 There are a lot of benefits to participating (see what is the benefit of participating in the study) and if you let us know on the day we will help guide you through the process.

-Equally if you feel having your blood take is stopping you taking part in the study please let us know by dropping us an email/Whatsapp/phone call as this is all very valuable information to us.
+Equally if you feel having your blood taken is stopping you taking part in the study please let us know and we could potentially offer you an alternative test without needles.
 The team can be reached at [email protected] or the study line at 087 482 8941.

 No!
 Taking bloods and filling out the questionnaire will only take approximately 15 minutes.
 There is a dedicated team of healthcare professionals to take bloods for the study so you won’t have a lengthy waiting process.
 If your blood test result is positive, you will need a second test called a breath test, which will take approximately 30 minutes.